Guide to Support of Colleagues in Transition or Times of Stress

-- Don't assume that closer friends or someone else is providing support.
-Many times a note or call from a not well-known, but respected colleague can be a great morale booster.
+- Don't assume that close friends or someone else is providing support.
+Many times a note or call from a not well-known but respected colleague can be a great morale booster.

 - Don't judge whether they brought the problem on themselves.
 We all have professional lessons to learn and we still need support from time to time.

-- Dont' spend a lot of time telling people about your problems or that you know exactly what they are going through.
+- Don' spend a lot of time telling people about your problems or that you know exactly what they are going through.
 Just listen and provide help as you think appropriate.